|

 spring or tension to it.
 I soon realized I would need to get mortar into

-spaces too tight for the width of the knife's blade, so I
+spaces too tight for the width of my knife's blade, so I

 also acquired several of the pointing tools used by masons (I'm still